Home Insurance Quotes

 If a mortgage lender determines your home is in a special flood hazard area, you might be required to purchase flood insurance.

 If you want more liability coverage than your home and car insurance policies provide, you can buy a separate umbrella insurance policy.
+This is a good idea if you have a lot of assets and would be open to a big lawsuit if you cause a lot of damage.
+The liability coverage gained through an umbrella policy is also relatively cheap.

 More from Amy Danise here